 To integrate their various systems and align data, brands have started data lake projects.
 A data lake holds data in its rawest form, meaning it’s not processed or analyzed.
 The repository collects data from all types of sources and supports all data types.
 While data lakes provide a solution to bring multiple data sources together into a single view, it’s limiting when it comes to real-time interactions.

 CDPs provide real-time personalization capabilities across online and offline channels for modern marketing.
-There are many exciting new CDP technologies on the horizon, two of which are Adobe’s Experience Platform (AEP) and Tealium’s AudienceStream.
+There are many exciting new CDP technologies on the horizon, one of which is Adobe’s Experience Platform (AEP).
 Currently, Adobe uses an Experience Data Model (XDM) to align data as it feeds into the platform.
 XDM sends the data back to disparate systems, allowing those systems to form unified records.
-Tealium’s CDP features EventStream, which enables brands to create API connections to any system to share and integrate data.

 These types of capabilities bring real-time unification of customer profiles from multiple systems and platforms to realization.
 Marketers can then use CDPs to perform powerful tasks.
 For example, the connectivity between the CDP and customer service applications allows the platform to serve suggested scripts to customer service representatives.
 If a customer needs more information than the digital experience can offer and reaches out to customer service, the rep can pick up the conversation exactly where the digital channel left off.
 No matter where or how a customer engages with the brand, the experience is personalized.